 - Oregon Farmers’ Market Association lists all farmers’ markets registered with them in Oregon.

-- The Rogue Flavor Directory and Campaign, also from THRIVE! can connect you to local growers and businesses.
+- The Rogue Valley Food Systems Directory can connect you to local growers and businesses in Southern Oregon.

-- Ten Rivers Food Web is building an on-line Local Foods Directory for Benton, Linn and Lincoln Counties.
+- Ten Rivers Food Web has an on-line Local Foods Directory for Benton, Linn and Lincoln Counties.

 - Eat Well Guide – Plug in your zip code and see what turns up!
 Farmers, get listed!

 - Weston A. Price Foundation – Find real milk producers.